mohdzaid9/mohdzaid9/README.md

-- 👋 Hi, I’m mohd zaid aka zayn
+- 👋 Hi, I’m mohd zaid aka zain
 - 👀 I’m interested in proggramming and gaming
 - 🌱 I’m currently learning MERN or fullStack web Dev
 - 💞️ I’m looking for a programmer friend
-- 😄 Pronouns: he/him

 <!---
 mohdzaid9/mohdzaid9 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.